Atlas Helium Trail Review

 Ease Of Use

-The Helium Trail is quite easy to use.
+The Helium Trail is easy to use.
 It passed our "first-time user" test with flying colors on several occasions.
-Though many of our testers prefer to see rubber pin-in-hole type straps used throughout a snowshoe binding, we do like how easy it is to get in and out of the bindings on this model.
-Overall, these bindings are some of the easiest to use in our review.
+Many of our testers prefer to see rubber pin-in-hole type straps used throughout a snowshoe binding because they tend to be quite durable and intuitive to use.
+The Helium Trail delivered on this count.

-The heel of the binding features a standard rubber pin-in-hole type of strap.
-The end of the strap is flared and textured, making it easier to grip with gloves on.
+The heel of the binding features the same rubber pin-in-hole type of strap.
+The strap is secured with a plastic buckle that flips open and stays that way for easy loosening.
 The last thing we look at for this metric is heel lifters.
-The Helium has them, and we found them easy to engage and disengage, without too much resistance in either direction.
+The Helium has them, and we found them easy to engage and disengage without too much resistance in either direction.

 The Helium Trail features bindings that do everything we want.
-They're comfortable, and the plastic forefoot cage (Atlas calls this the "Wrapp Trail" binding) distributes binding pressure evenly around the foot.
-This means that pressure points are minimized whether you're wearing a stiff mountaineering boot or a soft trail shoe.
+They're comfortable, and the rubber forefoot net (Atlas calls this the "Wrapp Stretch" binding) distributes binding pressure evenly around the foot.
+The net is offset towards the inside of the foot.
+This means that hikers with boots that are both large and soft could feel pressure from the straps.

 Ad-free.
 Influence-free.
 Powered by Testing.